 Each instrument has its own unique tendencies – notes that tend to be sharp or flat by design.
 Sometimes these specific notes are consistent with each instrument (e.g. all F’s above middle C on trombones tend to be sharp due to the physical properties of the instrument), but sometimes a note will be naturally in tune on one instrument but a little flat on another.
 Using a tuner, the player will be able to figure out the tendencies of his or her instrument so that they can make the necessary adjustment before even playing the note – both when playing by themselves and with other people.

-Before the age of smartphones, your typical musician would be seen carrying around an extra device that would act as a tuner.
+Before the age of smartphones, your typical musician would be seen carrying around an extra device that acts as a tuner.
 Some of the hardware that would act as a tuner also came with metronome software as a two-in-one, but if that wasn’t the case, the musician had yet another thing to carry around with them.
 Since the invention of smartphones, tuning apps have surfaced that are even more cost-effective than the cheapest tuners ever were.
 While there are many free tuning apps, there are some paid ones that come with additional features.

 As mentioned above, one of the other useful tools for musicians is a metronome.
 Not only are there apps for metronomes as well, but there are a variety of apps that include both!
 Several of the apps on this list include both a tuner and a metronome, and some offer even more than that!